 Barbra Streisand is an award-winning singer, actress, director, and producer.
 She is also a highly visible, outspoken advocate for Democratic Party candidates and leftist causes.

 Streisand was born in Williamsburg, Brooklyn in 1942.
 Her father, Emanuel, was a grammar school teacher, and her mother, Diana, was a school secretary.
 Her biological father died when she 15 months old.

 Streisand attended Erasmus Hall High School, where she sang in the school choir with Neil Diamond.
 She graduated in 1959, and for the next few years she performed in a number of nightclubs and on local television variety shows.
 In 1964 she landed the role of Fanny Brice in the Broadway hit Funny Girl, and over the next forty years she became a dominant force in the entertainment industry, enjoying an enduring and illustrious career as a stage performer, singer, and movie actress.
 Streisand has starred in such films as The Way We Were, Yentl, and the Prince of Tides.
-She is the first person to have won a Grammy, Emmy, Oscar, and Tony award during her career.
+She is the first person to have won an Emmy, Grammy, Oscar, and Tony award during her career.
 Her lifetime music album sales rank second only to those of Elvis Presley.

 An ardent environmentalist, Streisand claims that Republicans are to blame for “poison in the water, salmonella in the food, carbon dioxide in the air, and toxic waste in the ground.”
 While she urges ordinary Californians to do their part for energy conservation and environmental protection, one of Streisand’s numerous homes is a 10,000-square-foot oceanfront mansion in Malibu that some environmentalists believe is contributing significantly to coastline erosion.
 Streisand initiated an unsuccessful $50 million lawsuit for "invasion of privacy" against one environmentalist organization that had photographed her house and made the foregoing observation.